chusmanullah/learning-linux/README.md

 - have added multiple scripts
 - `cdu.sh` filter the results based on certain parameters e.g size , date , extension
+- `cicd.sh` is a pipeline to copy script from your onmachine after compiling it and deploy it on server